Organize Your Kitchen Cabinets in Nine Easy Steps

 The good thing is you only really need a few simple accessories to help maximize your kitchen cabinet space (and maybe getting rid of a few items, too).
 From racks and bins to baskets designed to use every square inch of space, read on to find out which organizing essentials you need.
 Plus, we're sharing a few handy tricks that put unexpected household items—like curtain tension rods—to work.

 Use them to contain small items that might otherwise create clutter, such as spices, dish towels, cleaning supplies, and produce that shouldn't be refrigerated.

 Divide flatware or utensils within drawers.
 Arrange separate components to fill a drawer or look for expandable one-piece units.

 Multitier turntables are handy for organizing items like condiments, spices, and vitamins and can help make the most of corner base cabinets and storage spaces.
 They also work well in the fridge!

 Contain spice bottles on wire racks that sit in wall cabinets, fit into drawers, or are mounted on walls.

 Utilize cabinets top to bottom by placing plastic-coated wire shelves in between shelves to double storage capacity.

 Nest them to conserve space.
 Place paper plates or sheets of paper towels in between layers to prevent scratching (use nonabsorbent coated paper plates between cast-iron pans, which tend to retain traces of oil).

-Group by pattern, collection, or function -- for example, all transferware in one group and Fiesta ware in another, or everyday glasses on one shelf with special-occasion stemware on another.
+Group by pattern, collection, or function—for example, everyday glasses on one shelf with special-occasion stemware on another.
 Stack no more than four to six plates together (anything that has been repaired should always be kept on the top, or not stacked at all) and store glasses upright to protect rims.